Skip to main content

 Changes in the reporting of national crime statistics have reduced the amount of timely data available to researchers, policymakers, and the public.

 In 2021, the FBI changed the way national crime statistics are reported, reducing the amount of data available to the public and policymakers.
 Prior to January 2021, the 18,600 local law enforcement agencies (LEAs) in the U.S. reported summary data to the FBI detailing the total number of serious crimes each month.
 After January 2021, the FBI required that LEAs report data for each reported crime rather than aggregate totals.
-As of January 2023, the response rate for LEAs has declined from 95% to about 67%.
+As of January 2023, the response rate for LEAs has declined from 95 percent to about 67 percent.
 The consequence of this change is that national crime statistics are no longer a census but an estimate.

 The lack of public and researcher access to real-time crime statistics represents a critical gap in the U.S. data infrastructure.
 When data are limited, policymakers and the public often base decisions on emotion and ideology.
 In the case of crime policy, this substitution results in solutions to crime that are less efficient, less effective, and less responsive.